andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[UC Berkeley Undergraduate Political Science Association (UPSA)](https://upsaberkeley.wixsite.com/my-site)__

 * __Social Chair, Representative to the Alliance for Civic Engagement (ACE)__ (_April 2022 - Present_)
-  * Executive board officer who coordinates all organization socials and professional events, with responsibilities that include planning, scheduling, and managing events and obtaining necessary supplies
+  * Coordinates all organization socials and professional events, with responsibilities that include planning, scheduling, and managing events and obtaining necessary supplies
   * Serves as the primary liaison for UPSA and the Charles and Louise Travers Department of Political Science in meetings and events with other social science organizations
   * Hosted the largest Election Night event on campus since 2016, sponsored by the [ASUC Vote Coalition](https://asuc.org/vote/) in November 2022; provided a safe, non-partisan space for students and community members to gather to view the election results; promoted discourse and civic engagement among students of all backgrounds
   * Improved overall membership numbers by 25% and event attendance by 50% in Fall 2022 by updating organization promotional materials and expanding the number and types of socials and professional events